Track3D

 Some typical examples of rework are:

-– Delays in RFIs leading to redesigns
+• Delays in RFIs leading to redesigns

-– Alterations made based on the old design
+• Alterations made based on the old design

 Understanding the True Cost of Rework in Construction

 However, the cost of rework in the construction industry is not just limited to the price of materials and labor hours.
+There are several hidden impacts as well.
+Some of them are listed here:

 When you collate all these aspects, the actual cost of rework goes up.
 Even much higher than a single line item.

-How Traditional Workflows Make Rework Costs to Swell
+How Traditional Workflows Make Rework Costs Swell

+Poor execution doesn’t cause rework as often as poor project organization does.
 Just like siloed teams, traditional workflows usually create gaps by allowing mistakes to pass unnoticed.

 With such situations, the rework is often accepted as a natural consequence.
 However, the truth is that the majority of it can be avoided in the earlier stage.

-How Collaborative Design Reduces Rework in Construction
+How Does Collaborative Design Reduce Rework in Construction?

-Rather than reacting to issues at the site, the teams will consider them collaboratively.
-When?
-During the time of planning and designing.
+Collaborative design changes when and how problems are solved.
+Rather than reacting to issues at the site, teams are encouraged to approach them more collaboratively during the planning and design.
 It is quicker and less expensive.

 Best Practices for Project Teams To Minimize Rework in Construction